 Publications can be managed by accessing Serval via MyUnil

-|Maria Giovanna De Leo||Postdoctoral fellow||Unisciences|
+|Maria Giovanna De Leo||Postdoctoral Fellow||Unisciences|

-|Geundon Kim||Postdoctoral fellow||Unisciences|
+|Geundon Kim||Postdoctoral Fellow||Unisciences|

-|Lydie Michaillat Mayer||Research associate||Unisciences|
+|Lydie Michaillat Mayer||Research Associate||Unisciences|

-|Ana Caterina (Rodrigues) Alves||Postdoctoral fellow||Unisciences|
+|Ana Catarina (Rodrigues) Alves||Postdoctoral Fellow||Unisciences|

 |Andrea Schmidt Luther||Technician||Unisciences|